 Supported Operating Systems:

-Your course will come with detailed, step-by-step registration instructions.
-Please refer to the latest versions of these instructions on our Document Updates page if you are having any trouble!
+Our course installation instructions contain detailed, step-by-step registration instructions.
+Please refer to the latest versions of these instructions for details.

-If your course uses the open source (free) Ecipse Integrated Development Environment, the download is free and no registration is rquired!
+If your course uses the open source (free) Eclipse software, the download is free and no registration is rquired!

-These courses do NOT involve any online subscriptions or other time limits.
-Once you receive the course materials, you may complete the course at your own pace on your own computer!
+Our printed textbook courses courses do not involve any online subscriptions or other time limits.
+Once you receive the course materials, you may complete the course at your own pace.